Sparky015/AstralEngine/README.md

 -----

-Supported Compilers: MSVC, Clang,
-Supported Platforms: Windows, macOS    (Linux coming in the future)
+Supported Compilers: MSVC, AppleClang, and Clang Supported Platforms: Windows and macOS    (Linux coming in the future)

 Astral uses CMake for the build system.